VTV6

 VTV6 was a Vietnamese state-owned television network of Vietnam Television, which launched in 2007.
-It served the purpose of entertaining the sports in Vietnam.
+It served the purpose of entertaining youth audiences and the sports events in Vietnam.

-Although VTV6 was operated by Ban Thanh thiếu niên (Youth Department), several programs produced by Ban Sản xuất các Chương trình Thể thao (Department of Sports Programs Production, VTV Sports) were mostly broadcast on this channel since 2015, so it was also known as a live broadcast of sports events of VTV, especially Vietnamese sports events or major big events.
+Although VTV6 was operated by Youth Department, several programs produced by Department of Sports Programs Production were mostly broadcast on this channel since 2015, so it was also known as a live broadcast of sports events of VTV, especially Vietnamese sports events or major big events.

-VTV6 officially ceased to broadcast on October 10, 2022, making place for a national channel aimed at Mekong Delta Region audiences - VTV Cần Thơ.
+VTV6 regional channel officially ceased to broadcast on October 10, 2022, making place for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho.